Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 This pattern is important when writing a type with custom :attr:`new` and :attr:`dealloc` methods.
-The :attr:`new` method should not actually create the memory for the object with :c:member:`~PyTypeObject.tp_alloc`, that will be handled by the base class when calling its :c:member:`~PyTypeObject.tp_new`.
+The :attr:`new` method should not actually create the memory for the object with :attr:`tp_alloc`, that will be handled by the base class when calling its :attr:`tp_new`.

 When filling out the :c:func:`PyTypeObject` for the :class:`Shoddy` type, you see a slot for :c:func:`tp_base`.
 Due to cross platform compiler issues, you can't